SaltContainer/NEO-TWEWY-Randomizer/README.md

 If you find any bugs please let me know!
 You can use the issues tab of the repository. **Make sure to include your seed and the settings you used (if applicable).
 This will help tremendously in figuring out what is wrong.**

 ## Dependencies
-This project uses the [AssetsTools.NET](https://github.com/nesrak1/AssetsTools.NET/) library to easily manipulate Unity Asset Bundles.
+This project uses the [AssetsTools.NET](https://github.com/nesrak1/AssetsTools.NET/) library to easily manipulate Unity Asset Bundles.<br>
 This project uses the [Newtonsoft.Json](https://github.com/JamesNK/Newtonsoft.Json) library to easily manipulate the JSON files containing the game data.